Deep Shape-from-Template: Wide-Baseline, Dense and Fast Registration and Deformable Reconstruction from a Single Image: Experimental Results

-We evaluate \emph{DeepSfT} in terms of 3D reconstruction and registration error with synthetic and real test data (described in \S\ref{sec:realDB}).
-Synthetic test data was generated using the same process as the synthetic training data, using new randomized configurations not present in the training data.
-Real test data was generated using the same process as the real training data, using new video sequences, consisting of new viewpoints and object manipulations not present in the training data.
-We also generated new test data using two new cameras, as described below in \S\ref{sec:otherCams}.
+We evaluate DeepSfT in terms of reconstruction and registration errors with synthetic and real test data.
+Synthetic test data were generated using the same process as the synthetic training data (\S\ref{sec:synDB}), using random configurations not present in the training data.
+Real test data were generated using the same process as the real training data, using new videos, consisting of new viewpoints and object manipulations not present in the training data.
+We also generated test data using two new real cameras: an Intel Realsense D435\cite{realsense} (an RGB-D camera for quantitative reconstruction evaluation) and a Gopro Hero V3\cite{gopro} (an RGB camera for qualitative evaluation).
+Table \ref{tb:qualitative_cameras} shows their respective camera intrinsics.

+Table \ref{tb:train_test_split} shows the train and test split for all real datasets.
+When testing DeepSfT with synthetic data, results from the Main Block are evaluated.
+When testing with real data, results from the Depth Refinement Block and Registration Refinement Block are evaluated.